Why provide academic education to offenders?

 Correctional Education Association for the United States Department of Education, Office of Correctional Education, concluded, “offenders who participated in education programs while incarcerated showed lower rates of recidivism after three years”--a 29% reduction--and their “wages were higher.”
 Ninety-five percent of offenders will one day return to society and these areas are tasked with preparing offenders for their return to society as productive citizens.
 Per a recently published Rand Corporation study (2014), "How Effective Is Correctional Education, and Where do We Go From Here," it is reported that for every dollar in GED correctional education, there is future savings of $5.

 - Voluntary participation for offenders who do not have a high school diploma or GED

-- Academic Education is comprised of one to three courses of study and is available in all State and Private Prisons, Probation Detention Centers, Residential Substance Abuse Treatment Centers, and most Transitional Centers (85 GDC sites)
+- Academic Education is comprised of one to three courses of study and is available at over 80 sites.

 - General education and special education courses of study:

 - ESL and Braille available at select facilities